Last updated on June 4th, 2020; Published on March 28th, 2019

-Dubai remains one of the favorite destinations for Nigerian travellers.
+Dubai remains one of the favourite destinations for Nigerian travellers.
 With fairly easy visa processes and relatively close proximity to Nigeria’s largest cities, it’s no wonder why this is so.
 Over time, I have received questions from travellers looking to visit the United Arab Emirates city, so I have decided to compile these questions within a single post.

 How can I travel from Lagos to Dubai?